Ahmadirfan9455/AhmadIrfan9455/README.md

 Check out some of my most recent and notable projects:

 - **[Aamozish (Flutter)](#)** – A language learning app built with Flutter, focused on Arabic and Persian.
 Utilizes Firebase for real-time data storage and user management.
- - **[Student Portal Clone (Flutter)](#)** – A replica student portal built using Flutter and Firebase for learning authentication and data storage.
- - **[Stochastic Modeling (Python)](#)** – A Python project featuring a Flask backend for analyzing stochastic models such as Markov Chains, Hidden Markov Models, and Queuing Theory.
-                                           Implements RESTful APIs for state classification, probabilistic analysis, and M/M/1 queue calculations..
+- **[Stochastic Modeling (Python)](#)** – A Python + Flask project for simulating stochastic systems like Markov Chains, Hidden Markov Models, and M/M/1 queues.
+Includes REST APIs for probabilistic analysis and state predictions.

-> 🐍 I often use **Python** for quick scripting, solving DSA problems, and backend tasks.
+> 🐍 I often use **Python** for quick scripting, solving DSA problems, and backend microservices.

 ---